opencontainers/runtime-spec/style.md

 Where necessary, the values in the example can be empty or unset, but accommodate with comments regarding this intention.

-Where feasible, the content and values used in an example should convey the fullest use of the data structures concerned.
+Where feasible, the content and values used in an example convey the fullest use of the data structures concerned.
 Most commonly onlookers will intend to copy-and-paste a "working example".
 If the intention of the example is to be a fully utilized example, rather than a copy-and-paste example, perhaps add a comment as such.